hamdymohamedak/AK-Macros/README.md

         akp!("hello devs. ak-macros make rust be a simple"), akp!("Take your time I m sure you will fall in love AK-Macros"
 ```
-# Description

-AK-Macros is a macros library for Rust programming language, designed to showcase and facilitate the usage of macros in Rust projects.
-Macros are
 # Features
 Provides a collection of macros for common programming tasks.
 Demonstrates how macros can improve code readability and maintainability.